phisles/mistral-chunk-summary/README.md

 # Chunked Transcript Summarization Via Mistral

-This program reads a transcript from a file, splits it into chunks, summarizes each chunk using the Mistral model via the Ollama API, and then iterates through a process to generate and select the best final summaries.
+This program reads transcripts from files, splits them into chunks, summarizes each chunk using the Mistral model via the Ollama API, and then iterates through a process to generate and select the best final summaries.

 ## Prerequisites